Ssater/AsTS/README.md

 # AsTS
-A repoditory which is created for AsTS
+A repository which is created for AsTS